thomasrawiel/powermail-jira/README.md

 Post powermail form submissions as jira issues

 ## Installation
-`composer require traw/powermail-jira-issues`
+This is the base extension, and doesn't work on it's own - please install either https://github.com/thomasrawiel/powermail-jira-issues or https://github.com/thomasrawiel/powermail-jiraonpremise-issues

 ## Requirements
-This extension currently only works with Jira Cloud, not with the on premise (self-hosted) version.

 You will need:
 - at least 1 Jira project where you can post issues.